The nonlinear Dirac equation: Preparation and stability of relativistic vortices in Bose-Einstein condensates: Physical parameters and constraints

-Relativistic vortices are realized in the emergent nonlinear Dirac background, in the long wavelength limit of a 2D honeycomb lattice.
-The usual BEC parameters in 3D are renormalized, once for the dimensional reduction~\cite{Carr2000}, and again after integrating over the lattice Wannier functions and going to long wavelengths.
+Relativistic vortices are realized in the emergent nonlinear Dirac background, in the long wavelength limit of a quasi-2D honeycomb lattice obtained by tightly constraining the system in one spatial dimension (the z-direction).
+Thus, microscopically, the BEC obeys the three-dimensional nonlinear Schr\"odinger equation, but vibrational excitations in the z-direction are avoided.
+The usual 3D BEC parameters are renormalized, once for the dimensional reduction~\cite{Carr2000}, and again after integrating over the lattice Wannier functions and going to long wavelengths.
 Consequently, NLDE physics is only experimentally realizable in practice when several energy and length constraints are satisfied.
 We list these constraints in Table~\ref{table1} along with their mathematical definitions.
 For our calculations, we use the semiclassical estimate~\cite{Lee:2009} of the hopping parameter $t_h \equiv 1.861 \left(V_0/E_R\right)^{3/4} E_R\, \mathrm{exp}\! \left( -1.582 \sqrt{V_0/E_R} \right)$.
 It is helpful to consolidate the constraint inequalities to arrive at expressions relating the temperature $T$ and length scales of the system, $a_s$, $a$, $d$, $L_z$, and $R_\perp$: